 We’ll take your children on an off-campus adventure

 An adventure trip program, the Journeys Camp program takes children off campus to discover the wonders of our region.
-Trips will include Kimball Farm, Coco Key Water Park, Boda Borg, Wheeler School ropes courses, Gymja Warrior, rock climbing, bowling, beach trips with activities like sea kayaking, and more!
+Trips will include Kimball Farm, Coco Key Water Park, Boda Borg, Tree Top Adventure ropes courses, Gymja Warrior, rock climbing, bowling, beach trips with activities like sea kayaking, and more.
+Each week offers five unique destinations.
+Some of the most popular destinations will be repeated in different weeks.

 Activities for children entering grades 5 to 8